 As an cannabis educator who writes about edibles, I hear so many stories about people getting feel-like-I'm-gonna-die high from one pot brownie.

 While a solid dose of cannabinoids is what some people need in order to alleviate their symptoms enough to feel good or as a doctor recommendation, many people have found better results using cannabis if they use much less than they think they need to.

 Micro-dosing is both an art and an unstudied science.
 Its the best way I’ve found to manage pain in the long term and stay clearheaded, but figuring out your perfect micro-dose takes patience and experimentation.

-I love making low-dose edibles so I can eat enough weed food to feel full and satisfied without feeling like I could have a meaningful conversation with a dolphin.
+I love making low-dose edibles so I can eat enough infused food to feel full and satisfied without feeling like I could have a meaningful conversation with a dolphin.